PeterBengtson/control-tower-log-aggregator/README.md

 no matter how many files are in the bucket.
 With the buckets listed in `OtherBuckets` however, all log names must be read every time and then filtered on the correct date, so make sure they do not contain millions of log files, or the concatenation lambda may time out.
 If you can, do a full delete, including all versions.

+If you have Control Tower version 2.8 or 2.9 installed, clean out the entire contents of the Control Tower log bucket access log bucket (which has a name similar to `aws-controltower-s3-access-logs-111122223333-xx-xxxxx-1`) right before you begin installation of this application.

 When you are ready to install, rename `samconfig.toml.example` to `samconfig.toml`, obtain your SSO temporary credentials from the login screen and paste them into your terminal.